Teleport Authentication Service

 Teleport uses SSH certificates to authenticate nodes and users within a cluster.

-There are two CAs operating inside the Auth Server because nodes and users each need their own certificates.
+Two CAs are operating inside the Auth Server because nodes and users each need their certificates.

 Node Certificates identify a node within a cluster and establish the permissions of the node to access other Teleport services.
 The presence of a signed certificate on a node makes it a cluster member.